Complement Of An Event In Probability

 This formula is incredibly useful because it allows us to calculate the probability of the complement of an event if we know the probability of the event itself.

 The significance of the complement of an event also lies in its ability to simplify calculations.
 Sometimes, directly calculating the probability of an event can be complex or require considering multiple scenarios.
-However, if the probability of the complement is easier to compute, we can simply subtract it from 1 to find the probability of the event.
+That said, if the probability of the complement is easier to compute, we can simply subtract it from 1 to find the probability of the event.
 This approach is particularly useful in situations involving "at least" probabilities, where we want to find the probability of an event occurring at least once.

 Trends and Latest Developments